 Where Should You Go To Grad School for Counseling or Art Therapy?

-By Allegra Borghese, first year Art Therapy/Counseling student
+By Allegra Borghese, written during her first year as an Art Therapy/Counseling student

 1. CLASSROOM SIZE.